Coalfire-Research/raining-in-the-clouds/README.md

 ## Prerequisites

-1. You have basic knowledge of OWASP Top 10 fundamentals
+1. Working knowledge of OWASP Top 10 fundamentals
-1. You have basic skill with Linux CLI
+1. Basic skill with Linux CLI
-1. You have basic skill with HTTP MitM tools such as Burp Suite
+1. Skill with HTTP MitM tools such as Burp Suite

 ## Where to start